hermonochy/Rescueland/The timeline of Resueland history.md

 ### The Impact on Rescueland’s Military

-Background:
-By 90 ADOTR, the Rescueland military had successfully integrated the new classes and organized its fleets, establishing a resilient and adaptable force prepared for any challenges.
+By 107 ADOTR, the Rescueland military had successfully integrated the new classes and organized its fleets, establishing a resilient and adaptable force prepared for any challenges.

 - Increased Combat Efficiency: The newly organized army enhances coordination across all levels of the military hierarchy, resulting in improved battle tactics.
 Joint operations enable precise execution of strategies, reducing casualties and maximizing effectiveness.